chunkaichang/til/comp_arch/mutex_impl.md

 The key here is `xchg` (atomic exchange).
 The code between `Spin_Mutex` and `Get_Mutex` is not necessary for correctness but for performance (avoiding cache invalidation).

 - Yielding locks:
-Replaces the `pause` instruction above with call for yield.
+Replaces the `pause` instruction above with yield call.

 ### Performance issues
 If the thread holding the lock is descheduled by the OS, the other threads cannot make progress either.